 The quickest drive from Asheville is via I-40 East and US 221 North.
 The store along Highway 194 in Valle Crucis.
 For GPS, use 2918 Broadstone Rd, Banner Elk.

-This quaint mountain village at 3,700 feet elevation has great restaurants, breweries, shops, Wildcat Lake beach, and many events including the Woolly Worm Festival in October.
-Near Beech Mountain… read more
+This quaint mountain village at 3,700 feet elevation is located between the Beech Mountain and Sugar Mountain ski areas, near Grandfather Mountain hiking, and has great restaurants, breweries, and shops.
+Enjoy Wildcat Lake Beach and many events, including the Woolly Worm Festival in October!